🪙

 Complete Value Guide for State Quarters | 1999–2008

-Welcome to the definitive guide for identifying and valuing the most sought-after quarters from the iconic State Quarter series!
-Launched in 1999 and continuing through 2008, the 50 State Quarters Program revolutionized coin collecting in America, introducing millions to numismatics.
-While most state quarters remain at face value, certain dates, mint marks, and grades have become extraordinarily valuable quarters commanding prices from hundreds to over $17,000.
-Whether you're examining inherited collections, searching pocket change, or building a serious numismatic portfolio, understanding which valuable quarters to seek—particularly high-grade specimens, proof versions, and rare varieties—can lead to remarkable discoveries and significant financial rewards.
+Welcome to the definitive guide for identifying and valuing the most sought-after quarters from the iconic State Quarter series.
+Launched in 1999 and running through 2008, the 50 State Quarters Program transformed coin collecting across America, drawing millions of new enthusiasts into the world of numismatics.
+While the majority of state quarters remain worth little more than face value, certain dates, mint marks, and condition grades have elevated specific specimens into extraordinary collectibles—some fetching well over $17,000 at auction.

 Collection of valuable quarters from the State Quarter series 1999-2008